 How Many Treatments Will I Need?

 Hair grows in stages.
-Lasers are only valid on hairstrands that are in the anagen phase.
+Lasers are only valid on hair in the anagen phase.
 This stage of hair growth is known as the “active” phase.
 It is during the active period that hair contains the highest levels of melanin.
 The high level of melanin is necessary during treatment for the laser’s energy to focus on the hair follicle properly.

-Since 20-30% of hair is in the anagen stage at any given time, you will have to have numerous sessions to remove all hair from the targeted area. needThe treatment area determines the specific number, the laser, and the patient’s response to treatment.
+Since 20-30% of hair is in the anagen stage at any given time, numerous sessions are required to remove all hair from the targeted area.
+The number of treatments needed depends on the specific area and the patient’s response to treatment.
 Typically, 6 to 12 treatments are required to achieve the right amount of permanent hair reduction.

 Are Laser Hair Removal Results Permanent?

 Laser hair removal is FDA-approved to reduce unwanted body hair in targeted areas permanently.
-When the high-intensity bursts of light damage the follicles of the hair, they can no longer regrow hair in that region.
+When the high-intensity bursts of light damage the follicles of the hair, these follicles can no longer grow.
 The process makes laser hair removal a permanent solution for reducing hair.

 Does Laser Hair Removal Hurt?

 Bella Vita Med Spa uses the latest advancement in hair removal lasers.
 This includes the hair removal laser system from Magma.
-The state-of-the-art laser system is equipped with a fast, 808nm diode laser for unmatched comfort on all skin types. for patients.
+The state-of-the-art laser system is equipped with a fast, 808nm diode laser for unmatched comfort on all skin types.

 Laser Hair Removal Costs

-Hair removal laser treatments are the perfect long-term investment.
-This hair reduction guarantees permanent hair reduction in the targeted region.
+Hair removal treatments are the perfect long-term investment.
+This method of hair removal guarantees permanent hair reduction in targeted regions.
 The investment saves you countless hours and dollars spent on ineffective, short-term hair removal solutions like tweezing, waxing, and shaving.

-Specific cost can vary per person depend ing on needs, treatment areas, and the number of sessions required to achieve permanent hair reduction.
-Learn more about laser hair removal prices during a complimentary consultation with Bella Vita Medspa.
+Laser hair removal cost varies per person.
+Prices depend on the needs of the patient, treatment areas, and the number of sessions required to achieve permanent hair reduction.
+Learn more about laser hair removal prices during a free consultation with Bella Vita Medspa.
 If you are the right candidate, we can customize a plan that fits your requirements and budget.

 Hair Removal Laser Treatment Near Me